jaydengrunge/quori/README.md

 ### **Packages**
 - **person_detection**:
-  - Nodes for detecting people using laser scans and point clouds, including clustering and filtering.
+  - Nodes for detecting people using laser scans and point clouds.
-  - Includes utilities for detecting the closest person and publishing their location, and turning to face them.
+  - Detects the closest person and publishes their location, and turns to face them.
-  - Configurable via launch files and RViz visualization.

 - **ros2_teleop**:
   - Teleoperation utilities for controlling the Quori robot.
-  - Provides nodes for sending velocity commands and interacting with the robot's base controller.
+  - Provides nodes for sending velocity commands from a controller to the robots base controller.
   - Code updated for ROS 2 allowing for easy editing and greater capability.

 ---